bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 `--quantity|-d NUMBER`           A quantity of
-                                 fractions to split the Bitmark into, up to the limit of an unsigned 64 bit number.
-This sets to total number of shares available and is a permanent limit.
+                                 fractions to split the Bitmark into, up to the limit of an unsigned 64-bit number.
+This sets the
+                                 total number of shares available and is a permanent limit.
 -------------------------------  ---------------------------------